Highest Paying Jobs For Investigative People

 Economists are analytical, big picture thinkers.
 They revel in digging through data to identify trends and make predictions.
 They apply economic analysis to a variety of issues—including the effect of taxes, exchange rates, or employment levels—to fields such as health, education, and the environment.
 Those who love finding patterns and unpacking challenging questions will thrive in this career.

 An economist studies economic and statistical data as well as the production and distribution of resources, goods, and services.

 Orthodontists spend their days assessing and treating patients whose teeth or jaws are misaligned.
 To identify the nature of the misalignment with the greatest precision possible, they examine their patients' teeth both directly and with molds and x-rays.
 This detail-oriented, social work is ideally suited to individuals who love to ask questions and search for answers.

 Perhaps the most obvious "investigative" career, detectives usually fall into one of two categories: public and private.
 Those in the public sector are employed by government agencies and work primarily on issues related to suspected criminal activity.
 Those in the private sector, on the other hand, may find themselves investigating a wide range of personal mysteries—from recovering stolen property to finding a missing child.

-Are you a predominantly investigative individual, with an inquisitive and curious mind?
+Are you an investigative individual, with an inquisitive and curious mind?

 8. Search Marketing Strategist